sripathikrishnan/jinjasql/README.md

 looping constructs, blocks, inheritance, and many more.

 JinjaSQL automatically binds parameters that are inserted into the template.
-After JinjaSQL evaluates the template, you get
+After JinjaSQL evaluates the template, you get:

 1. A Query with %s placeholders for the parameters
 2. A List of values corresponding to the placeholdersthat need to be bound to the query